A Distinguished Member of the Humane Society

 A Distinguished Member of the Humane Society is an 1831 oil on canvas work by English painter Sir Edwin Henry Landseer depicting a Newfoundland dog.
+These dogs are recognised in Europe as a breed in their own right, the Landseer E.C.T. named after the painter.
 The original was damaged in a flood whilst on loan to the Tate Gallery in 1928, and was returned to public view for the first time in 50 years after it was restored in 2009.

 Background

 The dog in the painting is meant to be "Bob", a dog that was found in a shipwreck off the coast of England.
 The dog found his way to the London waterfront where he became known for saving people from drowning, a total of twenty–three times over the course of fourteen years.
 For this, he was made a distinguished member of the Royal Humane Society, granting him a medal and access to food.

 The painting was bequeathed to the Tate Collection by Newman Smith in 1887.
 The painting was damaged in a flood at the London Tate Gallery in 1928, which required extensive restoration work which was funded by the Newfoundland Dog Club of America.
 Following the restoration work which was coordinated by Ron Pemberton, the painting went on display at the Philadelphia Museum of Art from 2002 to 2005.
 The painting went on loan to The Kennel Club in 2009 in order to form part of the Pets & Prizewinners exhibition at the Kennel Club Art Gallery in London.
 Prior to this display, it had been unseen in the UK for over fifty years.
 The coloration of the breed as featured in the painting has become known as a "Landseer".

 A 19th century copy of the painting by George Cole was sold by auctioneers Bonhams for £7,200 in March 2007.